8Klaro8/Fighter_game/README.md

  - 1.)
 Pull the server-app and cient-app images from this profile: https://hub.docker.com/u/robingerg
  - 2.)
 Clone this repository
  - 3.)
 Check the server_socket.py and scroll to the bottom.
 If local config is enabled/uncommented then comment it out and below it uncomment the docker config line
  - 4.)
 Check the client_socket.py and scroll to the bottom.
-If local config is enabled/uncommented then comment it out and below it uncomment the docker config line, after that in thsi line: client_socket = ClientSocket(port=port, host="172.17.0.2"), repalce host="..." with your ip.
+If local config is enabled/uncommented then comment it out and below it uncomment the docker config line, after that in this line: client_socket = ClientSocket(port=port, host="172.17.0.2"), repalce host="..." with your ip.
  - 5.)
 Play!